Finding the Best Variable Frequency Drive

 The Big Picture

-Other information will be specific to the needs of your system and application such as:
+Other information will be specific to the needs of your system and application.

 Full Load Amps (FLA)

-For three-phase input this one is easy.
-It is crucial to match the voltage of the VFD and motor to your available voltage on site.
-For the US low voltage application, this is usually either 208 VAC, 230/240 VAC, or 460/480 VAC.
-For medium voltage or other applications it would be a good idea to call into one of our application specialists or engineers to assist you in establishing your needs.
+You have to match the voltage of the VFD and motor to your available voltage on site.
+For low-voltage applications in the U.S., this is usually 208, 230 or 460 VAC.
+For medium voltage (1000 volts to 35kV) or other applications, it’s wise to call application specialists or engineers for assistance.

 Speed Reference Alternatives

-- Speed Potentiometer – Allows the operator to set motor speed with pot.
+- Speed potentiometer – Allows the operator to set motor speed.

-- Analog Signal Follower – 4-20mA or 0-10VDC; must provide variable frequency drives with an isolated input; must use a twisted/shielded pair and keep wire away from 3-phase AC.
+- Analog signal follower – 4-20mA or 0-10VDC; must provide variable frequency drives with an isolated input; must use a twisted/shielded pair and keep wire away from three-phase AC.

 - Selector switch speed selection – Allows the operator to select from several preset speeds.
-Can also be used if the speed is being set via a PLC, and an analog output is not available.
+Also can be used if the speed is being set via a PLC and an analog output is not available.

-- Serial Communications – Allow variable frequency drives to communicate on a network, such as MODBUS, PROFIBUS, DEVICENET, or METASYS, enabling drive operation to be coordinated and monitored from a PC.
+- Serial communications – Allow VFDs to communicate on a network, such as MODBUS, PROFIBUS, DEVICENET or METASYS, enabling drive operation to be coordinated and monitored from a PC.